evoldoers/biomake/README.md

 We think it's worth sacrificing this edge case in order to maintain the semantic parallel between Makefile variables and Prolog variables, which allows for some powerful constructs.

-The implementation of [conditional syntax](https://www.gnu.org/software/make/manual/html_node/Conditionals.html) (`ifeq`, `ifdef` and the like) must also be aligned with the syntax: you can only place a conditional at a point where a variable assignment, recipe, or `include` directive could go (i.e. at the top level of the `Makefile` grammar).
+The implementation of [conditional syntax](https://www.gnu.org/software/make/manual/html_node/Conditionals.html) (`ifeq`, `ifdef` and the like) similarly requires that syntax to be aligned with the overall structure: you can only place a conditional at a point where a variable assignment, recipe, or `include` directive could go (i.e. at the top level of the `Makefile` grammar).

 Unlike GNU Make, Biomake does not offer domain-specific language extensions in [Scheme](https://www.gnu.org/software/guile/)